arangodb/kube-arangodb/docs/design/acceptance_test.md

 - Name of the platform
 - Version of the platform
-- Upstream Kubernetes version used by the platform
+- Upstream Kubernetes version used by the platform (run `kubctrl version`)
-- Number of nodes used by the Kubernetes cluster
+- Number of nodes used by the Kubernetes cluster (run `kubectrl get node`)
 - `StorageClasses` provided by the platform (run `kubectl get storageclass`)
 - Does the platform use RBAC?
 - Does the platform support services of type `LoadBalancer`?